 The Pomodoro technique is based on the idea of work sprints combined with short, frequent breaks to maximize focus while preventing burnout.
 Francesco Cirillo, the inventor of the method, originally used a kitchen timer in the shape of a tomato to set time increments for working on tasks (pomodoro is Italian for tomato in case you didn’t know!).
 With Pomodoro, you do a concentrated burst of work for 25 minutes, take a 5-minute break, and then repeat the process until you’ve completed 4 sprints.
 After each 4-sprint cycle (which represents one ‘Pomodoro’), you take a longer break (say half an hour) to stretch your legs, grab a snack and recharge.
 It really is that simple.
 If you want to try this in DropTask, we recommend breaking down larger tasks into a smaller number of digestible subtasks that can be performed within 25-minute blocks.
 Create a Checklist of tasks and work through it using the segmented Pomodoro process, making sure to protect your time from any and all interruptions.

 Kanban is a highly visual method that facilitates the flow of tasks across one project board (a ‘Kanban’).
-It’s great for keeping the big picture in sight as you can clearly see what you have to do right now, what’s coming up and what you’ve just completed.
-A versatile technique, Kanban is enormously helpful for tracking projects as they cycle through defined stages, such as the Auditing process – ‘Planning’, ‘Assessment’, ‘Reporting’, ‘Follow-up’.
+It’s great for keeping the big picture in sight as you can clearly see what tasks you have to do right now, what’s coming up and what you’ve just completed.
+A versatile technique, Kanban is enormously helpful for tracking projects and tasks as they cycle through defined stages, such as the Auditing process – ‘Planning’, ‘Assessment’, ‘Reporting’, ‘Follow-up’.
 DropTask’s new Workflow View enables full-blown Kanban-style productivity.
 All your tasks are clearly organized in vertical swimlanes that are easy to switch between, keeping you in full control as you progress from ‘Do’ and ‘Doing’ to ‘Done’.
 The clear sequential structure of DropTask’s Workflow Board helps you keep a tight rein on your ‘work in progress’, so you never take on more than you can chew at any one time.
 For more info on how to Kanban with Droptask, check out this earlier blog post.

 4. The Eisenhower Matrix

-The Eisenhower Urgent/Important Matrix is another visual approach that makes prioritization simple.
+The Eisenhower Urgent/Important Matrix is another visual approach that makes task prioritization simple.
 Famously referenced by Stephen Covey in his book The 7 Habits of Highly Effective People, this technique divides your tasks into four quadrants along an XY axis, based on their level of Urgency and/or Importance.

 Examining your work in this way helps you plan and prioritize around your most important, high-value (but not necessarily urgent!) tasks – so they don’t get crowded out by pointless busywork or sudden distractions.
-Getting extra training or updating your LinkedIn profile might not be pressing requirements right now, but they’ll no doubt be of benefit to your career in the longer term.
+Tasks such as training or updating your LinkedIn profile might not be pressing requirements right now, but they’ll no doubt be of benefit to your career in the longer term.
 With the Eisenhower Matrix, you get a better grasp of which tasks need to be done right away, which ones can be put off or ignored, and which ones can be delegated to someone else.
 This concept can be easily executed in DropTask using the Urgency and Importance attributes.
 You can set the level of urgency for tasks using 4 values (low to very high) to best determine those that require immediate attention.
 Color-coded flags denoting importance from low (blue flag) to very high (red flag) will help you identify all your most critical tasks with a single glance.

 How do you find these techniques?
 Do you have any favorite productivity systems we didn’t mention?
 Let us know in the comments below.
 If you’d like some help with implementing any of these methods in DropTask, email us at firstname.lastname@example.org and we’ll do all we can to assist.